 - Both companies sell combination foam and coil mattresses, though Tempur-Pedic also sells all-foam options.

-- Both have relatively complex construction.
+- Both offer firmer options and have relatively complex construction.

 - Both offer mattresses of 14″ thicknesses, though Tempur-Pedic also has thinner options.

 - Both offer higher end, more expensive options.

 - Both offer free shipping and have great customer service.

 - Tempur-Pedic offers a number of mattress designs and firmness options, while DreamCloud sells only one model at this time.

 - Tempur-Pedic mattresses are more expensive ($2,099 to $4,198 for different Tempur-Pedic options compared to $1,000 to $1,700 for DreamCloud).

 - DreamCloud is only sold online, while Tempur-Pedic is available online and in stores.

 - Tempur-Pedic has been around longer and has gone through more reviews and scrutiny.